Building your Stash

 One of the first questions you will be asking yourself when you decide to use reusable cloth pads is: what do I need?

 You’ll need a selection of pads to get you through your period.
 The number of pads needed will depend on your flow and how often you plan to wash them.
 Many people start with just a few pads and then build their stash from there buying 1 or 2 every month or so.
 Because of the initial cost, this can make it more affordable if you don’t have the funds to buy them all at once.
+That's one of the reasons, we offer a subscription service for pads and other reusable period products.

 Here is a rough guide of what you will need: